External Theological Scholarships

 Doctor of Ministry students are not eligible for this scholarship.)

-|Francis Nathaniel Kennedy and Katheryn Padgett Kennedy Foundation||• Grants shall be made to assist students who are committed to and are preparing for full time careers in Christian ministry and service.
+|Francis Nathaniel Kennedy and Katheryn Padgett Kennedy Foundation||• Grants shall be made to assist students who are committed to and are preparing for full-time careers in Christian ministry and service.
 Special consideration will be given to those applications endeavoring to enter the field of missions.

-• Applicants shall then be considered based on the following scholastic and geographic criteria: seminary or undergrad students who are residents of Laurens County, seminary or undergrad students who are residence of the State of South Carolina
+• Applicants shall then be considered based on the following scholastic and geographic criteria: seminary or undergrad students who are residents of Laurens County, seminary or undergrad students who are residents of the State of South Carolina